liberavia/steam-shortcut-manager/README.md

     * **Example:** `--action add`

 * `--appid_tag APPID_TAG`
     * **Description:** A unique identifier for the application you are managing.
 This is typically the Flatpak Application ID (e.g., `com.brave.Browser`) or any other string that uniquely identifies the app for this tool.
-It's used for creating an internal `DeckStore_APPID_TAG` tag in Steam and for the `FlatpakAppID` field in the shortcut data.
+It's used for creating an internal `SSM_APPID_TAG` tag in Steam and for the `FlatpakAppID` field in the shortcut data.
 This is a required argument.
     * **Example:** `--appid_tag "org.videolan.VLC"`

 * `--name "APPLICATION NAME"`